-Macquarie Marshes 1:2 to 2:5 year inundation zones (reeds, water couch, mixed marsh, river red gum forest, river cooba): Moderate to high demand.
-These areas of the Marshes were inundated in 2016-17, and again 2017-18 using environmental water.
-A positive response was observed in the condition of wetland vegetation which was watered again in 2017-18.
-In particular, river red gums displayed healthy canopies, fresh growth and flowering.
-Vegetation was also inundated for sufficient time to set seed.
-However, conditions were dry between 2013-14 and 2015-16, with demands only being partially or not met during that time, and very dry conditions have returned in 2017-18.
+Macquarie Marshes 1:2 to 2:5 year inundation zones (reeds, water couch, mixed marsh, river red gum forest, river cooba): High demand.
+These areas of the Marshes were well inundated in 2016-17, and they were the target of environmental water delivered in 2017-18 and 2018-19.
+A positive response was observed in the condition of wetland vegetation which was watered again in 2018-19.
+In particular, river red gums in the Northern Marshes displayed healthy canopies, fresh growth and flowering.
+However, conditions were dry between 2013-14 and 2015-16, with demands only being partially or not met during that time, and very dry conditions returned in 2017-18 and 2018-19.
 These vegetation communities ideally require water eight in ten years, with some species having a maximum dry interval of two to three years.
-Wetting is required again in 2018-19 to build on the benefits of inundation in 2016-17 and 2017-18, maintain soil moisture and groundwater levels, support vegetation recruitment, and to build resilience to help sustain these communities in the longer term.
+Reeds, water couch, mixed marsh and river red gum are also critical components of the Ramsar site.
+Wetting is required again in 2019-20 to build on the benefits of previous inundation, maintain soil moisture and groundwater levels, support vegetation recruitment, and to build resilience and capacity to recover from dry conditions, to help sustain these communities in the longer term.

-Macquarie Marshes 1:3 to 1:4 year inundation zones (river red gum woodland, river cooba, inner coolibah woodland): Low demand.
+Macquarie Marshes 1:3 to 1:4 year inundation zones (river red gum woodland, river cooba, inner coolibah woodland): Moderate demand.
 These areas were sufficiently watered in 2012-13 and again in 2016-17.
 These communities are ideally inundated one in three years, with some species requiring water every three to four years.
 Some of these communities had been showing signs of stress before being inundated in 2016 (e.g. river red gum woodland in the Northern Marshes).
 Improvements in tree condition were observed in autumn 2017 and 2018.
+River red gum woodland and coolibah woodland are both critical components of the Ramsar site.
 Water will be required again in the next one to two years to maintain condition.

 Macquarie Marshes 1:5 to 1:10 year inundation zones (outer river red gum woodland, coolibah and black box): Low demand.
 Much of this area was inundated in 2016-17 with the approximate 1:8 year inundation event.
 Before that time this zone had not been inundated since 2010-11.
 Some species require water every four to five years and the condition of river red gum trees further away from watercourses had declined during those dry years.
-Wetting may be required again in the next few years to maintain condition.
-These areas are difficult to reach with environmental water alone.
+Wetting may be required again in the next 2-3 years to maintain condition.
+These vegetation communities are identified as critical components of the Ramsar site, however, these areas are difficult to reach with environmental water alone.

-1 For example, 1:1 - inundation required every year; 2:3 - inundation required two years in three; and so on.
+^{} For example, 1:1 - inundation required every year; 2:3 - inundation required two years in three; and so on.